pranavgore09/shortner/README.md

 Once build is ready, proceed to run the server using
 > `make dev`

-Then visit http://localhost:8000/ to make sure that Basic Django project is up and running.

 Now, run migration so that we can start using Django Admin.
 > `make migrate`